zenfish/docker-scripts/README.md

 I've started to play with docker, so I thought I'd toss down a script or three as I do some things.
 Right now only one lonely one.

+dockerfile-oob
+--

+A trivial dockerfile that packs in various tools I use for out-of-band things, including binutils, freeipmi, ipmitool, strace, & wsmancli.

 consume-compose.py
 --